pranabdas/espresso/docs/theory/problem-statement.md

 ---

 We want to calculate the electronic structure of real materials and their physical properties by *ab-initio* method.
-Electrons are microscopic particle, hence their dynamics is governed by the laws of quantum mechanics.
+A material is composed of atoms, while atoms themselves consist of electrons, protons, and neutrons.
+The dynamics of macroscopic particles such as electrons are governed by the laws of quantum mechanics.
 Quantum particles are described by the wave function.

 $$
 \lambda \cdot p = h
 $$

 where $h$ is the Plank constant.
+There are four fundamental forces of nature: electromagnetic, strong nuclear, weak nuclear, and gravitational influencing the influencing the dynamics of any particle.
+However, when it comes to understanding the behavior of materials, we only need to consider the electromagnetic force.
+The Wavefunction of an electron in a potential filed
-The Wavefunction of an electron in a potential filed $(V)$ is calculated by solving the Schrödinger equation:
+$(V)$ is calculated by solving the Schrödinger equation:

 $$
 -\frac{\hbar^2}{2m} \nabla^2 \Psi(\textbf{r}, t) + V(\textbf{r}, t) = i\hbar